a-n-t-h-o-n-y/signals-light/README.md

 might be destroyed before the Signal is destroyed.

-This library is 'light' in terms of the boost::Signal2 library, which is thread safe, has ordered connections, and in general is more heavy-weight.
+This library is 'light' in terms of the boost::Signal2 library, which is thread safe, has ordered connections, and in general is more feature-heavy.

 ```cpp
 #include <signals_light/signal.hpp>